Capture buyers' interest to get better results.

-Subject lines have an impact on how many buyers open your emails.
+Subject lines have an impact on how many buyers open your emails and leave feedback or a review.
 Your subject line should be appealing and capture a buyer’s interest while staying closely connected to the content of the email.

 In general, using the word "Amazon" but also personalizing the subject line to the buyer's order in some way is the best strategy.
-Below are three subject line strategies that usually get good open rates:
+Below are three subject line strategies that usually get good results:

 1. The transactional subject line

-Subject lines that include “order” and “Amazon” typically get good open rates because buyers remember that they placed an order on Amazon and are interested to see what you could be saying about it.
+Subject lines that include “order” and “Amazon” typically get attention because buyers remember that they placed an order on Amazon and are interested to see what you could be saying about it.